DeformedSAS/Counter-Strike2-Global-Offensive/README.md

 https://github.com/user-attachments/assets/19e1afba-f4dc-4300-b37a-bd24c5db00d1

 # Credits
 - crazymodder and others who worked on porting CS2 weapons to CS:GO.
-And for giving me permission to use the kukri knife model in this addon!
+And for giving me permission to use the kukri knife and taser models in this addon!
 - d3gk for helping me resolve some issues.
 - roblogez for suggestions for hud and improving general code optimisation.
 - Valve, CS2 Developer Team for making the awesome clean ui.
 - And me DeformedSAS for basically backporting the entire UI..
 - ZooL for giving me permission to use his reworked molotov.
 All he said was do whatever when i asked him so..
 I guess it's a yes?
+- Aluminum Lodide, PROm and ZaihnY for the scar17 model and textures.

 # Installation and Requirements
 - You are required to use HLAE!